CopterExpress/clover/docs/en/dromap.md

 <img src="../assets/dromap/3.jpeg" width=400 class="center zoom">

 To set up the drone ready for mapping, the raspberry pi image created by COEX was installed on the micro-SD card.
-COEX raspberry pi image, COEX pixracer image and COEX virtual machine were selected as they contain all the necessary tools and packages to work efficiently with clover platform.
+COEX Raspberry Pi image, COEX pixracer image and COEX virtual machine were selected as they contain all the necessary tools and packages to work efficiently with clover platform.
 The installed platform is based on Raspbian operating system and ROS.
 After flashing the image on the SD, the next step is to connect clover to Wi-Fi.

 #### Network Setup